srmainwaring/curio/README.md

 ## Dependencies

 You will need a working installation of ROS and Gazebo to use these packages.
-They have been built and tested on the folowing platforms / distributions:
+They have been built and tested on the following platforms / distributions:

 ### macOS